jmvera255/connectbook/start/data/stashcache.md

 	# remaining commands to be executed in job
 	...

+	# delete large input from public
+	rm <file_name>

+Any large input files transferred from `/public` should be deleted before the job terminates, otherwise HTCondor will mistake these files for output and will transfer them back to your home directory.

 **Note how the `/public` directory is mapped to the `/osgconnect/public` namespace under StashCache.
 For example, if the data file is located at